MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 	To do this, switch back to **LON-CL2**.

-21. On **LON-CL2**, Laura's Edge browser should still be open, and the **Office apps and devices** page should be displayed along with the message that indicated your admin has turned off Office installs.
+21. In **LON-CL2**, your Edge browser should still be open, and you should still be logged into Microsoft 365 as Laura Atkins.
+The **Office apps and devices** page should be displayed along with the message that indicated your admin has turned off Office installs.
 Since you just turned this global option back On, you need to refresh this page to see how it affects Laura’s ability to download Microsoft 365 Apps for enterprise. <br/>

 	Select the **Refresh icon** that appears to the left of the address bar at the top of your browser.